 Among our healthcare worker training initiatives, Touch facilitated external clinical rotations for Bugando students.
 Accompanied by Bugando faculty, students train at Treat & Train’s smaller hospitals and gain valuable hands-on patient experience and have an increased willingness to work at rural remote health facilities in the future.
 These participating Treat & Train hospitals are short-staffed, so the presence of Bugando students and faculty also provides patients with much needed care.
 Read more about our healthcare worker training.

 Building the fundamentals of a healthcare facility

 Inadequate infrastructure for safe water, power, and basic amenities means that patients often do not receive the quality care they need.
-For example, although Bugando serves a population of over 17 million people, it lacked a functioning waste incinerator and its mortuary was overburdened.
+For example, although Bugando serves a population of over 17 million people, it lacked a functioning waste incinerator and its mortuary was insufficient.
 By investing in the construction of a new mortuary complex and medical waste incinerator, we created a safer environment for healthcare workers, patients, and the surrounding community.
-Additional infrastructural investments across the Treat & Train Network include water filters, power generators, laundry equipment, laboratories, C-section theatres, and labor and delivery wards.
+Additional infrastructural investments across the Treat & Train Network include power generators, laundry equipment, laboratories, C-section theatres, and labor and delivery wards.